Research Misconduct

 - Notification to the Respondent, Access to Evidence, and Opportunity to Comment

-- The RIO shall give the respondent a copy of the draft investigation report for comment and, concurrently, a copy of, or supervised access to the evidence on which the report is based.
-The respondent will be allowed thirty (30) calendar days from the date he/she received the draft report to submit comments to the RIO.
+- The RIO shall give provide the respondent a with a draft copy of the draft investigation report for comment and, concurrently, a copy of, or supervised access to, the evidence on which the report is based,.
+The with a written notice that the respondent will be allowed may submit written comments within thirty (30) calendar days. from the date he/she received the draft report to submit comments to the RIO.
 Any comments that are submitted by the respondent will be attached to the final investigation report.
-Based on the comments, the Investigation Committee may revise the draft report as appropriate before preparing it in final form.
+Based on the comments, the Investigation Committee investigation committee may revise the draft report as appropriate before preparing it in final form.

 - In distributing the draft report, or portions thereof, to the respondent, the RIO will inform the recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to ensure such confidentiality.
 For example, the RIO may require that the recipient sign a confidentiality agreement.

-- When a final decision on the case has been reached, the RIO (or, in the case of federal agencies required to be notified, the DO), shall notify the respondent; the complainant; the relevant dean(s); the Chancellor, Provost, or other senior official of the campus on which the respondent holds primary appointment; the University General Counsel; the members of the Investigation Committee; and any government officials required to be notified of the DO’s decision.
+- When a final decision on the case has been reached, the RIO (or, in the case of federal agencies required to be notified, the DO), The RIO shall notify the following of the DO's determination: the respondent; the complainant; the relevant dean(s); the Chancellor, Provost, or other senior official of the campus on which the respondent holds primary appointment; the University General Counsel; appropriate institutional officials; the members of the Investigation Committee; and any investigation committee; oversight and funding agencies as applicable, and government officials as applicable. required to be notified of the DO’s decision.

-- The DO will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.
+- The RIO, in consultation with the DO, will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.

 - If the DO decides that there was no research misconduct, the RIO shall take reasonable steps to inform anyone else known to have knowledge of the investigation.
 Depending on the particular circumstances and the views of the respondent, the RIO shall also advise the DO concerning other measures to restore the reputation of the respondent, including publicizing the final outcome in any forum in which the allegation of research misconduct was previously publicized.

-- The investigation, including preparing the report of findings, providing the draft report for comment, and the decision of the DO, must be completed within 120 calendar days of initiation of the inquiry, unless the DO approves an extension.
-The investigation record must include documentation of the reasons for exceeding the 120-day period.
+- The investigation, including preparing preparation of the final investigation report of findings, providing the draft report for comment, and the decision determination of the DO, must be completed within 120 180 calendar days of initiation of the inquiry investigation, unless the DO approves an extension.
+The If extended, the investigation record report must include documentation of document the reasons for exceeding the 120180-day period.

-- Institutional Administrative Actions.
-If the DO determines that research misconduct is substantiated by the findings, the DO will decide on the appropriate actions to be taken, after consultation with the RIO.
-The administrative actions may include:
+D. Institutional Administrative Actions.
+If and Sanctions.
+Based on, the DO determines that facts and circumstances of the research misconduct is substantiated by the findings, the DO will decide on the determine appropriate institutional actions to be taken, after consultation with the RIO.
+The and sanctions.
+Institutional administrative actions and sanctions may include, but are not limited to the following:

 - Restitution of funds to the grantor agency as appropriate; and